 -What are the requirements for a child to join toddler?

 A child needs to be 18 months old, walking steadily, and down to one afternoon nap in order to join our toddler program.

 -Does the Toddler Program have the same schedule as the rest of the school?
 What about snow days?

 Yes, our Toddler Program is also part of our greater school program.
 It is not a daycare.
 Toddler follows the same break schedule and has snow days just as the regular school does.

 Primary (3-6 years)

 The primary program runs from ages 3 years – 6 years.
 We have a base program (8:30 am-12 pm) and a full-day program (8:30 am-3:30 pm) for the 3 and 4-year-olds (our elder program is full-day) and do have before and aftercare during the school year.
 Please note that we are not like typical daycare which has a full-year program.
 We are a school and operate as such with breaks that coincide with East Lansing’s calendar for things such as Spring Break, Winter Break, etc. Acceptance into the primary program comes with the commitment to stay through the Primary program, which includes the Kindergarten year.
 This is due to the importance of the 3-year cycle in Montessori.

 -Do children have to be toilet trained to join the primary program?

 Yes, children must be toilet trained to join the primary program.
-We do understand and assist with any accidents, so be sure to send extra changes of labelled clothing for your primary student!
+We do understand and assist with any accidents, so be sure to send extra changes of labeled clothing for your primary student!